Entry Level Nursing (MSN)

 The ELMSN provides learning opportunities designed to give individuals with a baccalaureate in another academic discipline the theoretical and applied skills necessary for the professional practice of nursing.
 This program is a seven-semester program designed for those who hold a bachelor's degree in a non-nursing field.

-Upon completion students will be awarded a Master of Science degree in nursing and be eligible to take the NCLEX-RN exam and to be a registered nurse.
+Upon completion students will be awarded a Master of Science degree in nursing and be eligible to take the NCLEX-RN examination for licensure as a registered nurse.
 This program requires a full-time commitment for seven consecutive semesters including two summers.

 The ELMSN program is designed to: